Igrium/rl_among_us/docs/socket_coms.md

 This message lets the server know that the client successfully QR code verified the task it was doing.
 Unless `canceled` = `true`.
 Then it means that the QR code verification failed.

 ---

+`callSabotage [sabotageID: string]`

+Tells the server to call a sabotage.
+Only respected if the client is an imposter.

+`sabotageID` The ID of the sabotage on the map.

+---
 `startGame`

 (TESTING ONLY)